A fast and light static-site generator. 🌸 🎀

 Mandy was built with the explicit purpose of being very light, highly optimized, and very fast.
 These metrics about the project's code should illustrate this:

-• The size of the compiled binary is 455KB.
+• The size of the compiled binary is less than 500KB.

 • The build time for a Mandy project is <400ms.